Boisea trivittata

+Boisea trivittata, also called the eastern boxelder bug, box bug, or maple bug, is a species of true bug native to eastern North America.
+The western boxelder bug Boisea rubrolineata is a relative of this species and is native to western North America.
+Eastern boxelder bugs are found primarily on boxelder, other maples, and ash trees.

 Etymology

 Trivittata is from the Latin tri (three) + vittata (banded).

-Biology and taxonomy
+Biology and description

+The adults are about 13 mm long with a dark brown or black coloration, relieved by red wing veins and markings on the abdomen, with dark red eyes; nymphs are bright red.

-Boxelder bugs feed almost entirely on the developing seeds of boxelder, maple, and ash trees.
-The boxelder bug is sometimes confused with insects belonging to the genus Jadera, and with the western boxelder bug (Boisea rubrolineata) which it is related to.
+Eastern boxelder bugs feed almost entirely on the developing seeds of boxelder, maple, and ash trees.

+Eastern boxelder bugs feed, lay eggs and develop on boxelder trees, most commonly occurring on female trees as they produce seeds.
+Eastern boxelder bugs prefer seeds; however, they also suck leaves.
+They can be frequently observed on maple as these trees provide them with seeds as well.
+Eastern boxelder bugs overwinter in plant debris or protected human-inhabited places and other suitable structures.

+Taxonomy and similar species

+The eastern boxelder bug is sometimes confused with insects belonging to the genera Jadera, Pyrrhocoris, and Melacoryphus.

+They may also be confused with the western boxelder bug (Boisea rubrolineata) which are near relatives in the same genus.

 The name "stink bug", which is more regularly applied to the family Pentatomidae, is sometimes incorrectly used to refer to Boisea trivittata.
-Instead, boxelder bugs belong to the family Rhopalidae, the so-called "scentless plant bugs".
-However, boxelder bugs are strong-smelling and to discourage predators will release a pungent and bad-tasting compound upon being disturbed.
+Instead, eastern boxelder bugs belong to the family Rhopalidae, the so-called "scentless plant bugs".
+However, eastern boxelder bugs are strong-smelling and to discourage predators will release a pungent and bad-tasting compound upon being disturbed.
 This allows them to form conspicuous aggregations without being preyed on.
-These insects feed, lay eggs and develop on boxelder trees, most commonly occurring on female trees as they produce seeds.
-Boxelder bugs prefer seeds; however, they also suck leaves.
-They can be frequently observed on maple as these trees provide them with seeds as well.
-Boxelder bugs overwinter in plant debris or protected human-inhabited places and other suitable structures.